danimelchor/clypi/docs/api/config.md

 - `overflow_style`: either `wrap` or `ellipsis`.
 If wrap, text that is too long will get wrapped into the next line.
 If ellipsis, the text will be truncated with an `…` at the end
 - <!-- md:version 1.2.11 --> `disable_colors`: whether we should disable all colors and text styles
 - <!-- md:version 1.2.11 --> `fallback_term_width`: if we cannot get the current terminal width (e.g.: subprocesses, non-tty devices, etc.), what should the fallback terminal width be (mostly used for displaying errors)
+- <!-- md:version 1.2.19 --> `negative_flags`: enable negative flags (e.g.: `--flag`/`--no-flag`).
+Useful if you make your flag prompt so that it can still be accessed programmatically